-Palestinian Authority Chairman Mahmoud Abbas has said his talks with the US secretary of state and Israel's prime minister were "tense and difficult," but not a failure.
+Palestinian Authority Chairman Mahmoud Abbas has said his talks with US Secretary of State Condoleezza Rice and Prime Minister Ehud Olmert were "tense and difficult," but not a failure.

-Speaking in Jordan on Tuesday after talks with King Abdullah II, the Palestinian leader said Israel may have "misunderstood" the agreement reached in Mecca, Saudi Arabia, between his Fatah faction and the Hamas group on February 8.
+Speaking in Amman on Tuesday after talks with King Abdullah II, Abbas said Israel may have "misunderstood" the agreement reached in Mecca between his Fatah faction and Hamas on February 8.

 "We told Israel that this agreement was made to protect the unity of the Palestinian people and its national interests," he told Jordan's official Petra news agency.

 Abbas: Rice, Olmert meeting tense

 "The agreement is an expression of support for Palestinian interests, but Israel may have misunderstood it," he added.

 Abbas held two hours of talks in Jerusalem on Monday with Rice and Olmert.
 The summit ended with no new agreements, but Israeli and Palestinian leaders agreed to meet again.
 Rice said she expected to return to the region soon to revive the road map.